Bugs5382/project-standard-semantic-release/README.md

 # Project Standard Semantic Release
-A simple NPM packages released under my user-scope that standardizes projects semantic-release config., so that they are all the same.
+A simple NPM packages released under my org-scope that standardizes projects semantic-release config, so that they are all the same.